Nkwazi Lodge, set on the banks of the Kavango River, is family run and friendly.

 Nkwazi Lodge is owned and run by Valerie & Wynand Peypers is situated 20km east-north-east of Rundu at the north of Namibia.
 This rustic lodge is tucked away among lush riverine vegetation on the banks of the perennial Kavango River.
 It’s low-lying and the site is occasionally flooded when the Okavango River overflows!

 There are ten wooden, thatched chalets at Nkwazi Lodge – with stone floors and thatching that comes down almost to the ground at the corners.
 These are sparsely furnished with an en-suite bathroom containing flush toilets and hot showers available around the clock.
-The rooms are equipped with mosquito nets, air conditioning, mini-bar fridges, tea and coffee trays.
+The rooms are equipped with mosquito nets and have a tea and coffee station.

 Nkwazi also has eight rooms that are specious enough to add two extra beds for families, each of which has a similar wooden construction with a living area, two bedrooms (each furnished with twin beds) and an en-suite bathroom.
 During our last stay here, in 2010, we saw a few new rooms, which were not quite finished; these were stone cottages with thatched roofs.